virtuaCode/valheim-mods/EquipWheel/README.md

 [https://github.com/virtuaCode/valheim-mods](https://github.com/virtuaCode/valheim-mods)

 ## Change Log

+- Version 1.5.1
+    - Changed the default hotkey on gamepads to the 'Use' button (X on Xbox controllers)
 - Version 1.5.0
     - Changed gamepad hotkey to the LEFT button on the D-Pad
     - Regex support for filtering